 3.7 Unless expressly stated otherwise, all amounts payable under this Agreement are exclusive of VAT.
 If any payment pursuant to this Agreement constitutes the whole or any part of the consideration for a taxable or deemed taxable supply to recipient, the supplier shall increase that payment by an amount equal to the VAT which is chargeable in respect of the taxable or deemed taxable supply, provided that the recipient shall have delivered a valid VAT invoice in respect of such VAT.

-3.8 All contracts are subject to 90 days cancellation in writing to upUgo Ltd.
+3.8 All Services are subject to 90 days cancellation by the Client at any time and for any or no reason in writing to upUgo Ltd.

 4 INTELLECTUAL PROPERTY